 Code language: PHP (php)

-Just to tell you one thing here, remember, a phpunit test method name always start with ‘test’, and the rest of the name goes one.
-Any method that doesn’t start with ‘test’ will be ignored by PHPUnit.
+Just to tell you one thing here, remember that a PHPUnit test method name always starts with ‘test’, and the rest of the name goes one.
+PHPUnit will ignore any method that doesn’t start with ‘test’.

 For this first test, remove the bootstrap option from the XML configuration(as we don’t have any now).
-And run the following command:
+Run the following command:

 $./vendor/bin/phpunit